 Progression of WNS in Indiana

 Impacts of WNS on Wintering Bats in Indiana

-DFW biologists in Indiana conduct population counts of hibernating bats every other winter.
-This biennial schedule minimizes disturbance yet still provides important information needed to monitor the status and health of winter bat populations.
-Since the initial detection of WNS in Indiana in 2011, biologists have obtained estimates of bat populations from 15 caves that have been infected with WNS for at least three winters.
-In these sites, the total population of all species combined has dropped from about 127,000 bats in the first winter to about 100,000 by the third winter, a decline of approximately 21%.
+For nearly 30 years, Wildlife Diversity biologists in Indiana have conducted population counts of hibernating bats every other winter.
+This biennial schedule minimizes disturbance but still provides important information needed to monitor the status and health of the state’s bat populations.
+At present, there are 22 WNS-affected hibernacula in Indiana that have long-term winter bat population counts.
+The impact of WNS can be assessed by comparing the last count before the disease was detected in a particular site (2009 or 2011) to its most recent count (2014 or 2015).
+In these sites, the total population of all species combined has dropped from about 176,000 bats in the latest pre-WNS winter to about 123,000 in the most recent post-WNS winter, a decline of about 30 percent.
 The impact of the disease, however, appears to differ by species.
-During the same period, biologists tallied the following numbers for Indiana’s most common winter bat species:
+Using the same approach, biologists have tallied the following numbers for Indiana’s most common winter bat species:

 Status of WNS